mattflipsbits/DuinoDays/README.md

 # 'Duino Days
 Introductory Arduino programming, one day at a time

+## About This Course
+'Duino Days is an introductory course to microcontroller programming using the open-source Arduino platform.
+It is designed to be similar to the "100 Days of Code" challenges you may have seen, and is divided into three parts: programming fundamentals, electronics fundamentals, and hands-on engineering.
+Parts 1 and 2 take place in Tinkercad, a free web-based simulator by Autodesk, while Part 3 uses physical hardware.

-## Part 1: Fundamentals of Electronics and Programming in Tinkercad
+## Part 1: Programming Fundamentals in Tinkercad
-The first section of the course teaches the basics of programming and electronics using Tinkercad, a free web-based simulator created by Autodesk.
-Each day will focus on one or two concepts accompanied by Tinkercad activities.

 ### Materials
 - [Tinkercad Account](https://www.tinkercad.com)

+## Part 2: Electronics Fundamentals in Tinkercad

+### Part 3: Hands-on Engineering

 # Let's Go!
 - [Day 0: Setting Up Shop](https://github.com/mattflipsbits/DuinoDays/blob/main/Day0/Day0.md)